Star Ocean: The Last Hope

 Star Ocean: The Last Hope is a 2009 action role-playing video game developed by tri-Ace and published by Square Enix for the Xbox 360, and the fourth installment in the Star Ocean series.
-Famitsu revealed that the battle system featured four party members, and was more team-oriented.
-The game also features more of a sci-fi emphasis than past titles with the ability to control your own ship.
-This ship is quite large, and is able to land on at least 5 planets or other space-based destinations.
-Players are able to travel through the "star ocean," jumping across planets.
+The game's battle system features four party members, and is more team-oriented.
+It also features more of a sci-fi emphasis than past titles with the ability to control the player's ship.
+The ship is able to land on at least 5 planets or other space-based destinations.
+Players are able to travel through the "star ocean", jumping across planets.
 The game takes place a few centuries before the original Star Ocean, and revolves around Edge and his crew combating a mysterious threat called the "Grigori".

 An international version of the game was released by Square Enix for PlayStation 3 in February 2010.
 Officially known as Star Ocean: The Last Hope International, the game contains both Japanese and English voices as well as new content that is exclusive to it.
 A remastered version was released for PlayStation 4 and Windows in November 2017.

 Gameplay

-The Last Hope utilizes the same real time battle system like previous games in the series, new features include a new Rush Gauge and Blindsides.
+The Last Hope utilizes the same real time battle system like previous games in the series, but new features include a new Rush Gauge and Blindsides.
 The Rush gauge allows players to perform a preemptive strike against their opponent or use a special ability or attack.
 Each character will have and utilize their own individual Rush gauge.
 Blindsides allow the player to counterattack an enemy who is targeting the player by slipping behind the enemy quickly out of their line of sight and launching a preemptive strike on the enemy from their back.
-One noteworthy change in the system is the number of characters that can be controlled and fought with in battle returning to four, as in the first two Star Ocean games (it was limited to three in the previous title, Star Ocean Till the End of Time).
+One noteworthy change in the system is the number of characters that can be controlled and fought with in battle returning to four, as in the first two Star Ocean games (it was limited to three in the previous title, Star Ocean: Till the End of Time).

 A new feature in The Last Hope is allowing the player to take the role of captain of the spacecraft, the SRF-003 Calnus, which has been sent to scout new frontiers by the USTA.
 The Calnus possesses a flight deck where the player can select which planet he would like to fly to, a recreation room where the player's teammates can hang out and interact with one another as well as a conference room where the player gathers with the crew to come out with new ideas for Item Creation.
 The battle arena contains the battle simulator, a feature from previous games such as Star Ocean: Till the End of Time, which allows the player and his teammates to practice combat.
 The crew's quarters allows the player to choose which characters share the same room, and the correct pairings can lead to special actions between characters known as Private Actions.